The Male Animal: Production

 Gene Tierney, who had starred as Patricia Stanley in the original Broadway production, was unable to appear in the film because she was contracted to star in John Ford's movie version of Tobacco Road.
 Don DeFore, another member of the Broadway cast, repeated his role in the film.
 Co-writer Elliott Nugent played the lead role on the stage before coming to Hollywood to direct Henry Fonda in the film version.
 Gig Young, who changed his birth name / stage name, Byron Barr, that year, appears unbilled as a student.

+Elliott Nugent said the Jack Benny was suggested for the lead.
+Nugent wrote in his memoirs, "No one admires Jack Benny more than I do, but I felt that any picture treatment for him would necessarily emphasize the lighter side of the play to the detriment of the serious theme about academic freedom.
+I told Hal Wallis that, under the contract of sale, Thurber and I had no supervision of casting, but that I personally would not have the feel for slanting the story for my friend Benny."
+He suggested Henry Fonda and Olivia de Havilland instead.

 Olivia de Havilland appeared in this film while simultaneously making They Died with Their Boots On (1941) starring Errol Flynn, putting the actress under enormous pressure from overwork.

 Remake

-The Male Animal was loosely reworked by Warner Brothers as a musical called She's Working Her Way Through College (1952), starring Virginia Mayo and Ronald Reagan.
+The Male Animal was loosely reworked by Warner Bros. as a musical called She's Working Her Way Through College (1952), starring Virginia Mayo and Ronald Reagan.
 In this adaptation, the characters' names are changed.
 Also, the political theme is discarded in favor of a conflict surrounding the professor's attempt to mount a musical play featuring a student who is discovered to be a former burlesque dancer.

 The remake earned an estimated $2.4 million at the North American box office in 1952.

 The remake features Gene Nelson and Phyllis Thaxter in the cast, as well as Don DeFore who had also been in The Male Animal.